rkuo2000/NPCpy/README.md

 | Voice Chat    | npc yap   | /yap   |

 When beginning, `npcsh` initializes a set of agents that you can use and tweak as you go.
-Our mascot agent is sibiji the spider and will help you weave your agent web!
+Our mascot agent sibiji the spider will help you weave your agent web!

 <p align="center">
   <img src="https://raw.githubusercontent.com/cagostino/npcsh/main/npcpy/npc_team/sibiji.png" alt="npcsh logo with sibiji the spider">